How Minds Change On-Screen and at Home

 This article was included as part of the Good Energy Playbook, a resource to support writers in portraying the climate crisis in any storyline, across every genre, to create relevant, authentic, and, above all, entertaining stories.
 Good Energy is a group of writers, artists, academics, and advocates who understand the human side of climate change and are working to bridge the gap between climate experts, people on the front lines of the crisis, and storytellers looking to connect with modern viewers.
 This was originally posted on the Good Energy Playbook platform.

 Your stories have the power to change hearts and minds—and you don’t just have to take our word for it.
 Science says!
-If you’re interested in the psychology behind how those hearts and minds are changed—and how you can optimize your influence—here’s an inside look, sourced from Rare’s work at the Center for Behavior and the Environment, as well as other psychologists working on climate solutions.
+If you’re interested in the psychology behind how those hearts and minds are changed—and how you can optimize your influence—here’s an inside look, sourced from Rare’s work at the Center for Behavior & the Environment, as well as other psychologists working on climate solutions.

 NORMALIZING CLIMATE ACTION